mossgreen/mossgreen.github.io/_posts/2018-10-21-Spring-Certification-Spring-AOP.md

 - Typically one aspect encapsulates one cross cutting concern, as to adhere to the single responsibility principle.

+- You define an aspect by decorating a Java class with the` @Aspect` annotation.

+- Each of the methods in a class can become an **advice** with another annotation.

+- You can use five types of advice annotations: @Before, @After, @AfterReturning, @AfterThrowing, and @Around.

 ```java
 @Aspect
 @Component